abhi-ragh/Coding-Challenges/README.md

     - The function should take two arguments: an array of integers and a target integer.
     - Return True if any two distinct elements in the array sum to the target.
     - Return False if no such pair exists.

+## Day 16: Reverse Words in a String

+Task: Write a function that takes a string as input and returns the string with the words reversed.

+Requirements:

+- The function should reverse the order of words in the input string.
+- Words are separated by spaces, and there should be no leading or trailing spaces in the output.

+Example:
+# Example 1
+Input: "Hello World"
+Output: "World Hello"

+# Example 2
+Input: "Python is fun"
+Output: "fun is Python"